avajs/ava/docs/recipes/jspm-systemjs.md

 # JSPM and SystemJS for ES2015

 It requires a special loader helper to correctly resolve `import`s of JSPM packages when using AVA.
+The purpose of the loader is to allow you to run your tests without having to pre-build your JSPM project.

 ## Setup